shansongliu/M2UGen/README.md

 ## Introduction

-The M<sup>2</sup>UGen model is a Music Understanding and Generation model that is capable of Music Question Answering and also Music Generation from texts, images, videos and audios.
-The model utilizes encoders such as MERT for music understanding, ViT for image understanding and ViViT for video understanding and the MusicGen/AudioLDM2 model as the music generation model, coupled with adapters and the LLaMA model to make the model possible.
+The M<sup>2</sup>UGen model is a Music Understanding and Generation model that is capable of Music Question Answering and also Music Generation from texts, images, videos and audios, as well as Music Editing.
+The model utilizes encoders such as MERT for music understanding, ViT for image understanding and ViViT for video understanding and the MusicGen/AudioLDM2 model as the music generation model (music decoder), coupled with adapters and the LLaMA 2 model to make the model possible for multiple abilities.
 The model architecture is given in [**_m2ugen.py_**](./M2UGen/llama/m2ugen.py).

 <p align="center">
   <img src="./assets/M2UGen.png">
 </p>

-To train our model, we generate datasets using the [MU-LLaMA](https://github.com/crypto-code/MU-LLaMA) model.
+To train our model, we generate datasets using a music captioning and question answering model, i.e. the [MU-LLaMA](https://github.com/crypto-code/MU-LLaMA) model.
 The dataset generation methods are given in the [Datasets](./Datasets) folder.

 ## Model Setup